dsukhinin/eeg2math-task/readme.md

 Download Dataset [here](https://drive.google.com/file/d/1MWoCCB-kb7JPFBDce668kTTEtUV3w-xI/view?usp=sharing) and put in data folder.

 ## Results

-So far using two step approach we were able to reach 0.8 accuracy (subject 31) predicting two classes at the second step using 5 latent vectors sequence.
 <div align=center> <img src="assets/scheme_and_results.jpg" alt="preprocessing scheme and results" /> </div>
+So far using two step approach we were able to reach from 0.64 to 0.9 accuracy predicting two classes at the second step using 5 latent vectors sequence.

-More subjects cross-validation resuls (best one of 3 reruns):
+All subjects cross-validation resuls (best one of 3 reruns):

 | Subject | Accuracy |
 | --- | --- |